mtk-pci/meta-mender-community/meta-mender-zynqmp/README.md

 N/A (yet)

-The current layer expects to be used within the Petalinux tool provided by Xilinx, which uses Yocto under the hood but in a more constrained way.
-Guidance below is based on use within the Petalinux framework.
+The current layer expects to be used within the PetaLinux tool provided by Xilinx, which uses Yocto under the hood but in a more constrained way.
+Guidance below is based on use within the PetaLinux framework.

-## Petalinux Setup
+## PetaLinux Setup

-The Mender integration found here was developed and tested with Petalinux version 2022.1, which was a milestone release for Petalinux that included systemd enabled by default.
-Petalinux 2022.1 and 2022.2 use the Yocto honistor (3.4) version under the hood.
+The Mender integration found here was developed and tested with PetaLinux version 2022.1, which was a milestone release for PetaLinux that included systemd enabled by default.
+PetaLinux 2022.1 and 2022.2 use the Yocto honistor (3.4) version under the hood.

-Petalinux projects include a default structure that requires placing the meta-mender-zynqmp layer (and dependency meta-mender-core layer) in the following directory locations:
+PetaLinux projects include a default structure that requires placing the meta-mender-zynqmp layer (and dependency meta-mender-core layer) in the following directory locations:

-<petalinux project directory (name of project)>/project-spec/meta-mender-zynqmp
+`<petalinux project directory (name of project)>/project-spec/meta-mender-zynqmp`

-<petalinux project directory (name of project)>/project-spec/meta-mender-core
+`<petalinux project directory (name of project)>/project-spec/meta-mender-core`

-There is a default layer within Petalinux which will be located here (referenced below):
+There is a default layer within PetaLinux which will be located here (referenced below):

-<petalinux project directory (name of project)>/project-spec/meta-user
+`<petalinux project directory (name of project)>/project-spec/meta-user`

 The recipes that were included in the image for testing were added using the following command in <top-level-image-recipe>.inc or <top-level-image-recipe>.bb: